AnnaToi01/BI_2021_Python/hw9/README.md

 # UNIX utilities simulator

 These Python 3.8 scripts simulate the well-known UNIX command utilities using only built-in libraries, not including subprocess.
+Please take into account that the utilities have only been used on Ubuntu 21.04 and might not be viable in other distributions.

 ## Table of Contents
 1. [List of Utilities](#utilities)